I. MEMBERSHIP DEFINITIONS

 These Bylaws may be altered, amended or repealed, and new Bylaws may be adopted, by the Board of Directors with the approval of the membership.
 Provided, however, that no such action may be taken by the membership unless: (a) it is referred to the membership by the Board of Directors; or (b) upon written request signed by at least twenty members and given to CBA at least twenty days prior to the meeting at which it is to be acted upon.

 A. Duty to Arbitrate.
-It is the duty of the members of CBA (and each so agrees) to submit all controversies involving commissions between or among them to binding arbitration by CBA pursuant to its then current arbitration rules and policies, rather than to bring a suit to law.
-The foregoing includes controversies which arose prior to one of the parties becoming a member.
-The term "commissions" as used above means commissions or fees arising from the real estate brokerage services as the same is now or in the future defined in RCW 18.85; together with interest and out-of-pocket costs or expenses related thereto and included commissions or fees actually paid, as well as commissions or fees lost as a result of the acts of another member.
+It is the duty of the members of CBA (and each so agrees) to submit all controversies involving commissions between or among them to binding arbitration by CBA pursuant to its then current arbitration rules and policies, rather than to bring suit in court.
+The foregoing includes controversies which arose prior to one or more of the parties becoming a member.

 B. Inter-Multiple Arbitration.
-It is also the duty of members to submit to arbitration all controversies involving commissions (as defined above), between or among them and members of other multiple listing services, boards of Realtors or similar organizations which extend reciprocal privileges to members CBA and whose arbitration procedures have been approved by the Board of Directors.
-In such cases, the multiple listing service receiving the complaint will refer it for arbitration under the Rules of any multiple listing service which published the listing and in whose territory the listing was located.
-The arbitration panel shall be composed of six persons - three of whom are members of and designated by each such organization.
+It is also the duty of members to submit to arbitration all controversies involving commissions, between or among them and members of other multiple listing services, boards of Realtors or similar organizations which extend reciprocal privileges to members of CBA and whose arbitration procedures are approved by the Board of Directors.
+In such cases, the multiple listing service receiving the complaint will refer it for arbitration under the rules of any multiple listing service which published the listing and in whose territory the listing was located.
+The arbitration panel shall be composed of six persons – three of whom are members of and designated by each such organization.
 The chairperson of the panel shall be one of the six panelists and shall be designated by the organization conducting the arbitration.

 D. Arbitration Procedures & Rules.
 The Board of Directors shall adopt and, from time to time, amend rules and procedures governing arbitration.